The VERY BEST Pumpkin Poke Cake, EVER!!

 The ultimate fall dessert!
-A pumpkin spice cake is drizzled with caramel sauce, frosted with a fluffy cream cheese frosting and topped with even more caramel sauce!
-You’ll love every single morsel of this uber moist, delicious cake!
-Great for any fall party and Thanksgiving, too!
+This pumpkin poke cake is drizzled with caramel sauce, frosted with a fluffy cream cheese frosting and topped with even more caramel sauce!
+You’ll love every single morsel of this uber moist, delicious pumpkin cake!

 To bring this dessert full circle, I then top the cream cheese frosting with another drizzle of caramel sauce.
-To make it extra pretty, I used a toothpick to drag lines through the icing to cream a pretty herringbone design.
+Making the cake extra pretty, I used a toothpick to drag lines through the icing to cream a pretty herringbone design.

 Here are some of the tools I use in my kitchen to make this amazing dessert (these are affiliate links):